Back to All Events

 “Enlightenment is the most important work in each one’s life...
 The Bodhi-mind means the mind that seeks the Way.
 This Way is how you are right now.
 First, you need to ask: What is my essential nature?
 What is the true nature of my mind?”

-• Zazen: Support for creating a personal home schedule and attending half-day sittings (Zazenkai)
+• Zazen: Support for creating a personal home schedule and attending half-day sittings (Zazenkai — yet to be announced.)

 • Community & Connection: Practice Period tea before the Sunday morning class, which will include "Way-Seeking Mind" talks, tea, and check-ins with companions on the Way